Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

 Scaling Character Level

-Dynamic Level Adjustment is a unique feature of Guild Wars 2.
+Dynamic Level Adjustment is a unique feature of GW2.
 Character level scales to meet the difficulty level of the surrounding environment.
 I'm really not sure how I feel about this.
 It's great if you want to play with a friend who is of a different level (although it makes running that same friend through dungeons impossible).
 But I find myself wondering why even label the map's level if you can gain experience anywhere?
-And not only does scaling occur to meet lower level challenges, but it also appears to scale up.
+And not only does scaling occur to meet lower-level challenges, but it also appears to scale up.
 When I took a level 15 character to a level 80 zone, it scaled that toon up to 80 so that I could effectively battle creatures there.
 However, this scaling up only seems to work in maximum level areas.

 This is a case of giving players greater game accessibility.
 And, while I do appreciate it, I wonder if it actually makes things a little too easy?

-Winner: Jury is Still Out
+Winner: Jury Is Still Out

 Modes of transportation vary widely between WoW and GW2.

-Traveling from Point A to Point B:
+Traveling From Point A to Point B

-In Guild Wars 2, teleports make this travel to specific points much easier.
+In GW2, teleports make this travel to specific points much easier.
 There are large numbers of teleports (10+) in each zone.
 These teleports are activated when a player first encounters them.
 From then on, at any time (except in combat) and from anywhere, a player is able to click on the any of these teleports on their map and pay a small amount of coin to be transported there.
 Travel by this method, no matter how far the distance, only takes as long as a load screen.

 It is clearly much easier to travel quickly across distances in GW2.
 If this were the only way to assess transportation between the games, WoW would be left in the dust.
-However...